deanrumsby/chip8/README.md

 ## How to build and run tests
 You will need node.js and npm installed.
-For details go to https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/ Then install the dependencies by running "npm install"
+For details go to https://docs.npmjs.com/downloading-and-installing-node-js-and-npm/

+Then install the app's dependencies by running "npm install" from inside the repo root folder.

 Now you can use the following terminal commands:
 - "npm run test" will run the test suite